jbcoe/value_types/DRAFT.md

 ## Abstract

-We propose the addition of two new class-templates to the C++ Standard Library:
+We propose the addition of two new class templates to the C++ Standard Library:
 `indirect<T>` and `polymorphic<T>`.

-These class-templates have value semantics and compose well with other standard library types (such as vector) allowing the compiler to correctly generate special member functions.
+These class templates have value semantics and compose well with other standard library types (such as vector) allowing the compiler to correctly generate special member functions.